metadevpro/cal/cal.md

 If using API semantics like (1) and has no side-effect on the properties to be changed, you can expose the following operation:

-Using the verb PATCH, including in the body the subset of properties of the resource instance to be changed.
+Using the verb PATCH, including in the body the subset of properties of the resource to be changed.

 Example: